March for Equality and Against Racism: Following marches

 In 1984, a second march was organized by a group from the first march called Convergences 1984, whose spokesman was Farida Belghoul.
 The march was actively supported by the media, especially by the daily newspapers Le Monde, Libération and Le Matin.
 The Socialist Party tried to hijack the movement via the anti-racist association SOS Racisme, created by the party.
 The third march was organized by SOS Racisme, on 28 July 1985, starting from Brussels.
 Toumi Djaïdja complained of the hijacking, arguing that their movement was aimed to unite all the French regardless of their origins, whereas "SOS Racisme divided the country in two fighting parts: anti-racists and racists".

-2013's commemoration
+2013 commemoration

 In 2013, in the city of Vénissieux, many events were organized to commemorate the march.

 On 27 November 2013, a movie inspired by the march for equality and against racism titled The Marchers was released in cinemas.
 The film was directed by the Belgian Nabil Ben Yadir, and stars Oliver Gourmet in the role of the priest Christian Delorme, Tewfik Jallab in the role of Toumi Djaïdja, and also Lubna Azabal, Jamel Debbouze, Charlotte Le Bon, Nader Boussandel, Philippe Nahon, Hafsia Herzi, Vincent Rottiers, M’Barek Belkouk and Frédéric Souterelle.